YNodd/remote-heating-control-system-with-robot/README.md

 - when the program is started, the user has to ensure that the state of the program and the state of the boiler are identical (for example by setting the boiler state manually).
 - if the state of the program is 'none', because there was a problem with loading the data for the changing times, the file has to be corrected and the program restarted.
 - not every "weird" combination of actions is being taken care of by the code, as it was created for use by myself, and not for a typical end user.
 Comments in the code refer to those "problems" that I was aware of and didn't handle.
-- to use more than 2 states (reduced or normal) or to use the program with another boiler type, the code has to be adjusted.<br><br>
+- to use more than 2 states (reduced or normal) or to use the program with another boiler type (or the same boiler type but more than 1 heating circuit/'Heizkreis'), the code has to be adjusted.<br><br>

 What worked for me:<br>
 I created a virtual environment this way: